Can Hard Water Cause Dry Skin? Read the Blog to Find out

 Come winter and your skin gets extremely dry and itchy.
 The problem of dry skin during a particular time of the year is not a reason for worry.
-However, if you have dry and itchy skin throughout the year, even after using the right products is a reason of worry.
+However, if you have dry and itchy skin throughout the year, even after using the right products is a reason to worry.
 In such a scenario, it is advisable to get the water quality tested and check whether you get hard water.
 Many people are unaware of the fact that hard water is a major cause of dry skin and hair.
 So, in this blog, let’s discuss in detail the effects of hard water on your skin and the possible solution.

 What is Hard Water?

 Water that has a hard concentration of minerals is known as hard water.
 The water that you receive also contains calcium and magnesium, which seep into groundwater when it runs through chalk or limestone.
 In addition, hard water may also contain iron, manganese, and aluminum depending on the place where you live.
-An excessive amount of calcium and magnesium makes the water extremely hard, which leaves stains on your plumbing fixtures, utensils, damages your skin and hair.
+An excessive amount of calcium and magnesium makes the water extremely hard, which leaves stains on your plumbing fixtures, and utensils, and damages your skin and hair.

 How do you know you get Hard Water?

-From cooking, washing to bathing, water is a must for everything that you do.
-If the water has a higher level of hardness, you can easily notice it on your clothes, utensils.
+From cooking, and washing to bathing, water is a must for everything that you do.
+If the water has a higher level of hardness, you can easily notice it on your clothes, and utensils.
 Some of the common symptoms of hard water are:

 - Dry and irritated skin